Tay Country and Where to Stay

 After all that fresh air and exercise, you’ll need to unwind and maybe even treat yourself to a spa treatment or two.
 The spa hotels dotted around the city can take care of that!
 Have a look at the Landmark, Apex Hotel and Spa Dundee (overlooking Wild Shore Dundee) and Hampton by Hilton.

 If your Instagram feed isn’t full yet, city centre hotels with the views to write home about include Sleeperz Hotel, Hotel Indigo, Premier Inn and the Malmaison, to mention only four.
 These luxurious finds are sure to please everyone but if you’re looking for something more quaint and cosy the list of B&Bs with spectacular views of the Tay stretching all the way to Broughty Ferry.

-If it’s an apartment you’re after, Westport Luxury Serviced Apartments or Urban Quarters will make you feel right at home when you need to slow down and have your own space after a day of water excursions!
+If it’s an apartment you’re after, Dream Luxury Serviced Apartments or Urban Quarters will make you feel right at home when you need to slow down and have your own space after a day of water excursions!